scoutapp/scout_apm_python/README.md

 _Python Monitoring is in our Technical Preview Program.
-If you run into any questions or issues, contact us at support@scoutapp.com or create an issue in this repo._
+If you run have questions or run into issues, contact us at support@scoutapp.com or create an issue in this repo._

 # Scout Python Monitoring Agent